OSU's Seth Byrd Talks Harvest Aid Application for 2022 Cotton CropThu, 22 Sep 2022 07:34:50 CDT

 Byrd said there was still some surprisingly good looking dry-land relative to the year.

 “This is the exact type of September you would like to see in a lot of years,” Byrd said.
-“A hot and dry September really isn’t a bad thing if you’ve got a crop with a big bowl load, you’re a little bit behind, and you need some natural senescence from the leaves.”
+“A hot and dry September really isn’t a bad thing if you’ve got a crop with a big boll load, you’re a little bit behind, and you need some natural senescence from the leaves.”

 The conditions this September won’t hurt anything, Byrd said, because at this point, yield potential was made a month ago in a year like this.